scottquach/Canvas-Assignments-Transfer-For-Todoist/README.md

 # Canvas-Assignments-Transfer-For-Todoist
 not created by, affiliated with, or supported by Doist

-Transferring assignments from your student Canvas account to your Todoist account couldn't be easier.
+Easily transfers assignments from your student Canvas account to your Todoist account.

-This project provides you with an easy way to transfer all of your assignments from a Canvas account into a Todoist account with appropraite due dates and assignment to auto-generated projects that match course names.
+This project provides you with an easy way to transfer all of your assignments from a Canvas account into a Todoist account with appropriate due dates and assignment to auto-generated projects that match course names.

 ## How-To